 Whenever you learn a new rule, write it down.
 The way you learn these is to listen.
-Is you boss saying the same things to you?
-When they ask questions is it the same ones?
-I'll bet it is.
-So if you track them and prepare for them your boss will think you're a genius.
+Is your boss saying the same things to you?
+When they ask questions are they the same ones?
+I'll bet they are.
+So if you track and prepare for them your boss will think you're a genius.

 You can make assumptions on what these are but usually, they're more subtle.

 Each boss is different and you need to figure out what their rules are.
 Most bosses won't tell you their specific rules but some will.

 Each email, text, in-person conversation, tone of voice, and even their body language can key you into these Unwritten Rules.

 Some rules can be deduced like: